redsanket/spark/external/storm/guide/index.rst

 ================
-HBase User Guide
+Storm User Guide
 ================

-This guide provides Yahoos with a simplified version of documentation for HBase, an open-source, distributed, versioned, column-oriented store modeled after Google’s `BigTable <http://en.wikipedia.org/wiki/Bigtable>`_.
-For more comprehensive documentation, which we will refer to in this guide, see `The Apache HBase™ Reference Guide <http://hbase.apache.org/book/book.html>`_.
+This guide provides Yahoos with a simplified version of documentation for Storm, in this guide, see ....

 .. toctree::
    :maxdepth: 2
    :hidden:

+   overview/index
    getting_started/index
-   alternatives/index
+   authorization/index
+   programming/index
+   monitoring/index
    architecture/index
-   schema/index
-   programming/index
-   shell/index
-   troubleshooting/index
-   performance/index
-   best_practices/index
+   reference/index